chefgs/terraform_repo/tfcloud_samples/TFC_Workflow_Readme.md

   - Branch Protection Rules: Implement branch protection rules for the main branch to prevent direct pushes and ensure that changes go through a pull request.

 7. Infrastructure as Code (IaC) Scanning
-  - Integrate IaC Scanning: Use tools like tfsec, checkov, or terrascan in your workflow to automatically scan Terraform code for best practices and security vulnerabilities.
+  - Integrate IaC Scanning: Use tools like tfsec, checkov, or terrascan in our workflow to automatically scan Terraform code for best practices and security vulnerabilities.

-8. Branch naming suggestions
+## Branch naming suggestions

 For managing production and non-production environments in a Git workflow, it's crucial to have a clear and consistent naming convention for branches.
 Here are some recommended branch names: